 |A memorial near Buckingham Palace.
 With WiFi restrictions, we’re unable to look up the names of these monuments.|

-Whoever said Brits are stuffy hasn’t been to the UK in awhile.
-They are warm and kindly people with big hearts and a great sense of humor.
+Whoever said Brits are stuffy hasn’t been to the UK in a while.
+They are warm and kind people with big hearts and a great sense of humor.
 We loved that fact about London more than anything.

 |At last our ship, Royal Caribbean’s Brilliance of the Seas.|